Table of Contents

 When considering which data type to use, reflect on the data’s nature and context.
 Here’s a simple guide to help you decide:

-• Integer Types: Use byte, short, int, or long for whole numbers, with the choice depending on the range required.
+for whole numbers, with the choice depending on the range required. - Floating-Point Types: Choose

-• Character Type: Opt for char to store single characters or small fixed-length strings.
+to store single characters or small fixed-length strings. - Boolean Type: Employ

 Remember, the goal is to balance the need for precision with the constraints of memory and processing power.
 Overestimating the required data type size can lead to inefficient resource use, while underestimating can cause overflow and potential errors.